happyRainDrop/Intertype-Relations-Mapper-V1/README.md

 ## User Interface

 Basically, you create boxes (which represent types) and draw lines between them to map out relations.
-See the instructions for more information.
+When running the program, see the instructions for more information.

 In this program, accpetable type code formats are MBTI and Socionics format.
 So ISTP and LSI are acceptable, but ISTj is not.
 You can intermix formats (ex: have one box as ISTP and another as SEE).